reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 ## Adding a Health Check in Spring Boot
 We will build a few APIs with Spring Boot and devise mechanisms to check and monitor their health.

-Let us create our application with the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.healthcheck&artifactId=usersignup&name=usersignup&description=Demo%20project%20for%20Spring%20Boot%20Health%20Check&packageName=io.pratik.healthcheck.usersignup&dependencies=web,actuator,lombok) by including the dependencies for web,lombok, and actuator.
+Let us create our application with the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.healthcheck&artifactId=usersignup&name=usersignup&description=Demo%20project%20for%20Spring%20Boot%20Health%20Check&packageName=io.pratik.healthcheck.usersignup&dependencies=web,actuator,lombok,webflux) by including the dependencies for web,lombok, webflux, and actuator.

 ### Adding the Actuator Dependency